wbuchanan/crossvalidate/README.md

 of predicted probabilities in the case of binary outcome models.
 The value of the threshold must be in (0, 1).
 * <ins>pm</ins>ethod(string asis) - the method (statistic) to predict with the out-of-sample/held-out data.

-### Testing
-Here are things that we need to test for this program:
-- [x] Binary classification works correctly with user specified or default threshold
-- [x] Multi-class classification works correctly (e.g., highest probability class is predicted)
-- [x] The prediction is returned in the variable specified by pstub
-- [x] Mutli-class probabilities are not returned, but the predicted class is returned in pstub
-- [x] Make sure numbers attached to pstub* for multiclass cases are consistent with the value being predicted

 ## state
 `state `